ibm-cloud-docs/power-iaas/architecture-public-cloud.md

-To view the tier of volumes attached to an instance, use the [Detailed info of a volume](https://cloud.ibm.com/apidocs/power-cloud#pcloud-cloudinstances-volumes-get){: external} API command.
-If you use the [Get all the pvm instances for this cloud instance](https://cloud.ibm.com/apidocs/power-cloud#pcloud-pvminstances-getall){: external} and [Get a PVM Instance's current state or information](https://cloud.ibm.com/apidocs/power-cloud#pcloud-pvminstances-get){: external} API commands, the tier value is returned as `any` for the `storageType` parameter because of the Flexible IOPS.
+To view the tier of volumes attached to an instance, use the [Get a Cloud Instance's current state/information](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-cloudinstances-get){: external} API command.
+If you use the [Get all the pvm instances for this cloud instance](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-pvminstances-getall){: external} and [Get a PVM Instance's current state or information](https://cloud.ibm.com/docs/apis/power-cloud#pcloud-pvminstances-get){: external} API commands, the tier value is returned as `any` for the `storageType` parameter because of the Flexible IOPS.
 {: note}